pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 > - EKS upgrade or other reasons might cause node reconstruction.
 In such cases, data in the local storage might be lost.
 To avoid data loss, you need to back up TiKV data before node reconstruction.
 > - To avoid data loss from node reconstruction, you can disable the `ReplaceUnhealthy` feature of the TiKV node group.

-For instance types that provides NVMe SSD volumes, check out [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/).
+For instance types that provide NVMe SSD volumes, check out [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/).

 The following `c5d.4xlarge` example shows how to configure StorageClass for the local storage:

 1. Create a node group with local storage for TiKV.

-    1. Modify the instance type of the TiKV node group in the `eksctl` configuration file to `c5d.4xlarge`:
+    1. In the `eksctl` configuration file, modify the instance type of the TiKV node group to `c5d.4xlarge`:

         ```yaml
           - name: tikv-1a